 Let’s get started with white rice.
 In its current form, this is a highly processed food item.
 So, if you are careful about avoiding processed grains, you should be wary of white rice.
 Having said that, here’s what you need to know about grains.

 If a grain has bran, endosperm and germ it is called a whole grain.
-The bran is the skin outside the kernel and it has vitamins, antioxidants and fiber.
+The bran is the skin outside the kernel and it has vitamins, antioxidants and fibre.
 It also has essential minerals, protein and some good fats.
 The endosperm has carbs, vitamins, minerals and protein.

 Processed white rice, which is all of it, does not have germ and bran which does not have a lot of nutrition.
-That means when you are eating out, you don’t consume a lot of fiber and not so many minerals and vitamins either.
+That means when you are eating out, you don’t consume a lot of fibre and not so many minerals and vitamins either.

 But that’s only in its raw form and in comparison to brown rice because in the US, iron, folate and vitamin B1 are added to white rice which makes it a better choice.